misespuneraul/sign-language-detector/README.md

 During gameplay, you don't need to hit the Enter or Backspace keys manually.
 Enter will be automatically triggered 20 seconds after typing the last letter if Backspace hasn't been pressed.
 Similarly, Backspace will automatically activate a few seconds after entering an invalid word.

 ### **Simple Writing Mode**
 For demonstration purposes, there's also a simple writing mode.
+The writing mode uses a different model that implements space to allow for easier input of text.

 Enjoy the animations and visual feedback as you play!